 - Utility: Auxiliary

-Resistance Band Single Leg Hip Extensions Procedure
+Resistance Band Single Leg Hip Extensions Instructions

 - Connect each end of the resistance bands to each of your ankles and secure the center of the band to a door anchor around the lower end of the door.